BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ```ruby
 twitter_user = {name: "Sophie", user_name: "sm_debenedetto", age: 26, location: "NY, NY"}
 ```
-we can use the twitter_user hash to instantiate a new instance of our own User class:
+We can use the twitter_user hash to instantiate a new instance of our own User class thanks to mass assignment:
 ```ruby
 sophie = User.new(twitter_user)
  => #<User:0x007fa1293e68f0 @name="Sophie", @age=26, @user_name="sm_debenedetto", @location="NY, NY">